 Once you have configured the first step, click Next Step to return to Capture Mode.
 Note: Capture Mode only enables you to select an element on the current page.
 To navigate to a different page, use the toggle in the Editor (or the control key keyboard shortcut) to switch to Navigate Mode.
 This will allow you to move around to different pages and click buttons on screen without capturing them as elements.
 Once you’ve found your desired element, use the toggle or the control key to put the Editor back in Capture Mode.
 Then, configure your next step.

 Read about adding Super Steps to make your Walk-Thru responsive and contextual

 Super steps work behind-the-scenes to allow the Walk-Thru to flow smoothly without breaking.
 They allow you to tailor your Walk-Thru to respond to user behavior.

 Read about Walk-Thru Best Practices

-Walk-Thrus will follow the same structure and include the same basic components.
-This structure can help you achieve your goals, increase the visibility and utility of WalkMe on your site, and ensure your user has the best possible experience.
+Walk-Thrus all follow the same structures and include the same basic components.
+Understand these structures and components can help you achieve your Goals, increase the visibility and utility of WalkMe on your site, and ensure your user has the best possible experience.